 Wilhelm Roentgen was a German physicist who discovered X-rays.
-You can learn about X-rays and how they are used to detect broken bones with these easy activities.
+You can learn about X-rays and how they are used to detect broken bones with these easy bone activities.

 Marie Curie was the first woman to win a Nobel Prize.
 She discovered two new radioactive elements and realised that radiation could be used to treat human diseases.
 Marie used her knowledge to improve X-ray machines, creating one that was small enough to fit in an ambulance.